Table of Contents

-Belief Verses Faith
+Belief Versus Faith

-Living Relationship With God
+Relationship With God

 A living relationship with God means more than to be His follower or disciple.
-It means a daily, living union with Christ (John 14:20; 15:4–7).
+It means a daily, living union with Him (John 14:20; 15:4–7).
 Jesus emphasized the closeness of this union by His parable of the Vine and the Branches (John 15:1–7).
 And he who claims to be in Christ is expected to bring forth fruits suitable to his claim.

 These fruits are called “the fruit of the Spirit” (Galatians 5:22; Ephesians 5:9), or “fruits of righteousness” (Philippians 1:11Hebrews 12:11), that is, fruits which are righteousness.
 These fruits are seen in the character and the life.
-When these “good fruits” (James 3:17) are missing it becomes necessary to cut the fruitless branch.
+When these “good” qualities (James 3:17) are missing, it becomes necessary to cut the fruitless branch.

 The apostles of Christ wrote about this living relationship.
 John describes the union between the believer and God as being “in him” (1 John 2:5, 6, 28; 3:24; 5:20).
 Peter also wrote of being in Christ (1 Peter 3:16; 5:14).
 And Paul applied this union both to churches (Galatians 1:22; 1 Thessalonians 1:1; 2:14; 2 Thessalonians 1:1) and to individuals (1 Corinthians 1:30; 2 Corinthians 5:17; Ephesians 1:1).

 The scriptures declare that unless a person is experiencing a changing union with Christ, he cannot claim freedom from judgement.
 Thus, the saving faith is that faith the produce both justification (instant forgiveness of all past sins) and sanctification (life-long process of transformation) by the power of the Holy Spirit (1 Thessalonians 4:3; 1 Timothy 4:5).